 Marvel at timeless designs at Galleria Campari

-I’m sure you will spend some time in Milan before exploring the rest of Lombardy.
+I’m sure you will spend a couple of days in Milan before exploring the rest of Lombardy.
 But before you leave the city completely, make sure you don’t miss a visit to Galleria Campari.

 Galleria Campari is a visually striking exhibition that tells you the story of this iconic Italian brand.
 It takes you through a journey that starts in the 1920s all the way to the 1990s, showing the evolution of the brand, with the input of different important artists, and the impact it had in Italian society of each era.

 It’s free to visit, but you need to book it in advance.

 Address: Viale A. Gramsci 161, Sesto San Giovanni, Milano

 Experience a wine tasting session at an agriturismo

 An agriturismo in Italy is a small, normally family-run, farm that is designed to receive guests – either for food, accommodation or both.
 Montelio is an agriturismo located in the village of Codevilla in the province of Pavia, with a history that goes back as far back as the 13th century.

 The building used to be a Benedictine convent, ant it became a private winery in 1848.
 Now it’s run by the 7th and 8th generation of the same family and you can visit for a wine tasting experience of their own wines, combined with local cheese, cured meats and frittata.